DavideTriso/simple-and-advanced-search/README.md

 ## ADVANCED SEARCH

-Advanced search performs an advanced search by calculating the Levenshtein distance for each pair of query string word and word of the strings to search (case-insensitive).
+**Advanced search** searches an array of strings for a match by calculating the Levenshtein distance for each pair of query string word and word of the strings to search (case-insensitive).
+Supports mispelled words.

+* < 900 bytes minified
+* Compatible with amd and require.js

 ### Arguments: